Former Capitol Police officer on Jan. 6 says leadership ignored him

 "Yogananda Pittman was one of two Assistant Chiefs who reported to then Chief Steven Sund.
 She was the Assistant Chief of Police for Protective and Intelligence Operations on January 6, in which her primary mission was overseeing the teams who successfully evacuated Congressional Leadership away from Capitol Grounds," the statement said. " The former employee you interviewed was part of Uniformed Operations, not Intelligence and Protective services.
 It is baffling why this former employee is attacking Pittman, who was not in his chain of command.
 For example, officials in Uniformed Operations who were inside the Capitol addressed his request to evacuate the rest of the Senate, responded to the scene, and provided direction."

-The department did not provide a reason for Johnson's suspension, saying it could not discuss the specifics of personnel matters, but said, "we can confirm he was not only disciplined for wearing a political hat during the attack on the U.S. Capitol."
+The department did not provide a reason for Johnson's suspension, saying it could not discuss the specifics of personnel matters, but said, "we can confirm he was not only ["not only" underlined in the original] disciplined for wearing a political hat during the attack on the U.S. Capitol."

 This interview has been edited for length and clarity.
 To hear the broadcast version of this interview, use the audio player at the top of this page.